A practical guide to the Freshdesk API v2

 The need for developer resources

-Let's be clear: using the API isn't a simple settings change.
-It requires a developer to:
+Using the API directly is a technical task.
+It typically requires a developer to:

-• Write the code: Someone has to actually build and test the scripts that talk to the API.
+• Write the code: Someone builds and tests the scripts that interact with the API.

-• Host the code: These scripts need to run on a server that's always on and connected to the internet.
+• Host the code: These scripts run on a server to stay connected.

 Complexity in retrieving full context